godotengine/godot-docs/classes/class_animation.rst

 | *Getter* | get_length()      |
 +----------+-------------------+

 The total length of the animation (in seconds).

-Note that length is not delimited by the last key, as this one may be before or after the end to ensure correct interpolation and looping.
+**Note:** Length is not delimited by the last key, as this one may be before or after the end to ensure correct interpolation and looping.

 .. _class_Animation_property_loop: